interlay/interbtc-spec/polkabtc-spec/docs/source/spec/fee.rst

 .................

 1. Calculate the fees assigned to all Staked Relayers using the `ParachainFeePool` and the `StakedRelayerRewards`.
-2. Calculate the fees for every Staked Relayer according to the initial values.
+2. Calculate the fees for every Staked Relayer according to the reward distribution mode (SLA model activated/deactivated).
 3. Update the `TotalRewards` mapping for the Staked Relayer.

 .. _withdrawFees: